Jxnahs/Discord-Creator/README.md

    - You will need to download nordvpn, No need to worry about buying a subscription I already have accounts for you to use.
 If the accounts don't work, add my discord Jonah#1337    I will give you a valid account.
 You're probably thinking why do we need nordvpn?
 Well the answer is this is used to bypass discord ratelimits everytime you try to create a        account it will change your ip address meaning you can bypass discord rate limits.

 4. Downloading the Python Modules
+   - Once you have done the steps above you need to open the file named "Modules" or "Modules.bat", this will install all the python modules you need to run the program.
+After you done these steps you're almost set.